Domain II: Challenge Social Injustices, and Critique Their Impact on Client–Counsellor Social Locations

 The focus of Core Competency 7 (Collins, 2018) is on examining how the development and experience of cultural identity and relationality may be adversely affected by experiences of social injustice.
 Many immigrants and refugees embrace the process cross-cultural transitioning and experience positive acculturation and identity development.
 However, trauma, including historical or colonial trauma, involuntary cross-cultural transitioning, and experiences of cultural oppression may result in a loss of cultural identity or relationality for some immigrants and refugees, Indigenous peoples, and other marginalized populations.
 It is important for learners to attend carefully to signs of client internalized oppression, posttraumatic stress, acculturative stress, or culture shock.
 It is equally important to apply a contextualized and systemic lens to ensure that the locus of control and responsibility is not positioned within the client, but rather within oppressive sociocultural discourses (Arthur & Collins, 2016; Canadian Counselling and Psychotherapy Association, 2016; Truth and Reconciliation Commission of Canada, 2015).

-When culture emerges as a salient issue in counselling, it is may be because clients are experiencing some short of cultural transitioning.
-In some case, this transitioning is within themselves, and it changes the nature of their relationships with the world around them, as is the case of LGBTTQI persons or individuals who have a sudden onset of a change in mental or physical ability.
+When culture emerges as a salient issue in counselling, it may be because clients are experiencing some sort of cultural transitioning.
+In some cases, this transitioning is within themselves, and it changes the nature of their relationships with the world around them.
 In other cases, it is quite literally dislocation from their culture and country of origin to be immersed in a new culture, as is the case for international students, immigrants, and refugees.
-The following visualization on packing and unpacking cultural baggage is provided as an audio link.
+The following guided reflection on packing and unpacking cultural baggage is provided as an audio link.

-It is also provided as a pdf file in case you have difficulty accessing the audio: Packing and Unpacking Cultural Baggage.
-Once you have experienced the visualization, take some time to reflect on the following questions:
+The guided reflection is also provided as a pdf file in case you have difficulty accessing the audio: Packing and Unpacking Cultural Baggage.
+Once you have listened to, or read through, the reflection exercise, take some time to consider the following questions:

 - What symbols of culture do you identify in the items that you packed or wish you had packed in your suitcase?